Ns-Dev64/webhook-repo/README.md

 flask run
 ```

-### To receive webhooks from github you'll have to portforward your server port eg: http://localhost:5000 (you can use ngrok)
+### To receive webhooks from github you'll have to portforward your server port using ngork or router config.